 - A discovering of flawed testing procedures

 - Advancements in technology that allow for enhanced savings

 - The availability of qualified products

 - A lack of product performance or quality

 When a product carries the exclusive label, you know that it will perform in a way that ensures efficiency, savings, and environmental safety.
 When it comes to choosing a high-dollar investment such as a home air conditioner, it also provides an easy means of narrowing your field of choices.

 For example, an Energy Star-qualified air conditioner promises approximately 14 percent higher efficiency than a comparable standard model.
 That’s because these air conditioners a carry higher seasonal energy efficiency ratio (SEER), which means they are more efficient at using energy to cool your home.
 This higher efficiency level is achieved thanks to top-of-the-line technology and features, such as two-stage cooling and improved coil design.

 For more on Energy Star-qualified HVAC systems, speak to one of our trained technicians.
-Contact Sherlock Heating & Air Conditioning today for an expert consultation.
+Contact Sherlock Plumbing, Heating & Air today for an expert consultation.